nextstrain/augur/docs/contribute/DEV_DOCS.md

 Troubleshooting tip: As tests run on the development code in the augur repository, your environment should not have an existing augur installation that could cause a conflict in pytest.

-We use continuous integration with Travis CI to run tests on every pull request submitted to the project.
+We use continuous integration with GitHub Actions to run tests on every pull request submitted to the project.
 We use [codecov](https://codecov.io/) to automatically produce test coverage for new contributions and the project as a whole.

 ### Releasing

 Before you create a new release, run all tests from a fresh conda environment to verify that nothing has broken since the last CI build on GitHub.
-The following commands will setup the equivalent conda environment to the Travis CI environment, run unit and integration tests, and deactivate the environment.
+The following commands will setup the equivalent conda environment to the GitHub Actions environment, run unit and integration tests, and deactivate the environment.

 ```bash
 # Update Conda.